 But what about the arts?
 The Duomo checks that box too in quite spectacular fashion since it is home to the famous Teatro alla Scala theater.
 A visit to this artistic icon of Milan is one of the cities bucket list must do’s.

-Best places to stay in Centro Storico:
+Best places to stay in Milan in Centro Storico:

-If you want to pick a place to stay in Milan, which offers the best all-around combination of the great things about the city, you don’t need to look much further than Brera.
 This is an immensely appealing city district that retains some splendid buildings and much of the grandeur of the city’s rich history within its maze of winding streets.